roesel/elliptec/docs/source/index.rst

    device_2.change_address('2')

-The changes made to the addresses should last until the bus loses power, at which point all deviced will revert to an address of 0.
+The changes made to the addresses should last until the bus loses power, at which point all devices might revert to an address of 0.

 .. toctree::
    :maxdepth: 2